 K-State Libraries are a member of the Federal Depository Library Program (FDLP), which means we are a repository for primary U.S. and Kansas government publications.
 Additionally, we serve the government information needs of K-State faculty, students, staff, and the citizens of Kansas by providing research assistance, public computer workstations, internet access, interlibrary loans, and more.
 K-State Libraries public services and access policies ensure free, public access to government information.

 Library patrons who need assistance searching the catalog or locating items in the collection are encouraged to contact Library Help on the 2nd floor of Hale Library.
 Users are encouraged to contact Adriana Gonzalez whenever they are unable to find the government information they seek, particularly since older sections of the collection are not yet cataloged.

 The primary U.S. and Kansas publications collections are located in Stack F of Hale Library.
-You can use the catalog to search the collections.
+You can use the Search It to search the collections.
 The government collections are classified and shelved using the Superintendent of Document Classification Scheme, a different arrangement than that used to organize K-State Libraries’ other collections.